Skip to main content

 City Hall's Clock Tower is the backdrop to the last challenge Eli faces in the novel's final act.

-For another step into the Boy Swallows Universe, visit the Museum of Brisbane to learn more about Brisbane's history and life in the 1980s.
+Step further into the Boy Swallows Universe, at the Museum of Brisbane and discover 1980s Brisbane life and history.

 Delve into the city's history